Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-fan/README.md

 Checks the health and running status of all fans on a Huawei OceanStor Dorado storage system via the REST API (`/fan` endpoint).
 Alerts when any fan reports a non-normal health or running state.
 Reports the run level (low, normal, high) per fan.

-**Alerting Logic:**

-* WARN if any fan's health status is not "Normal"
-* WARN if any fan's running status is not "Normal", "Running" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/fan`